 Topic : OpenAI Agents SDK: Master the handoff() Function with Real Example

-is, how it works in multi-agent systems, and why it’s crucial for building smart, modular AI workflows.
+In this video, you’ll learn what handoff() is, how it works in multi-agent systems, and why it’s crucial for building smart, modular AI workflows.
 We’ll break everything down in a simple, beginner-friendly way with a real code example — explained line-by-line in plain language.

 💡 What you’ll learn: